CHANGES TO THE VILLANDRY ESTATE IN THE 18th CENTURY

-Up until the acquisition of the feudal estate of Villandry by the Marquis of Castellane in 1754, no known changes were made to the Renaissance building.
-The new owner, an appreciator of neoclassicism, made major alterations to the chateau and gardens, in keeping with the tastes of the period.
+Until the acquisition of the seigniory of Villandry in 1754 by Count Michel-Ange de Castellane, no notable changes were made to the Renaissance building.
+The new owner, influenced by neoclassicism, made major changes to the castle and gardens in accordance with the tastes of his time.

-Built in the Renaissance, the chateau was cold and uncomfortable.
-The Marquis of Castellane set about renovating the interior, with a degree of success, so as to make it inhabitable, incorporating standards of comfort approaching those of today – in particular, the installation of wood panelling for soundproofing and thermal insulation – while the neoclassical style lent it unquestionable charm.
+Built during the Renaissance, the castle was cold and uncomfortable.
+The Count of Castellane successfully remodelled the interior to make it habitable, integrating standards of comfort close to those of today – in particular sound and heat insulation through the installation of wood panelling – while giving it an undeniable charm through the neoclassical style.

-The gardens of Villandry laid out in the formal French style
+The gardens of Villandry arranged in the French style

 The gardens were also brought up to date.
 Firstly, the grounds were enlarged by the purchase of land by the Marquis de Castellane in 1760, subsequently laid out in the French style.
 Rectilinear paths, a water mirror, flowerbeds, orangeries and terraces replaced the Renaissance stands.
 The charming Pavillon de l’Audience, a counterpart to the pavilion built at the south-east corner of the château, marks the end of the avenue that runs alongside the parterre and the water mirror .

 The revolutionary period and the financial difficulties it caused put an end to the presence of the de Castellane family at Villandry, which lasted less than half a century.
 In 1791, Esprit-François-Henri de Castellane, Michel-Ange’s son, sold the estate – castle, furniture, outbuildings and land – to François Chénais, a merchant from Nantes, for 850,000 pounds

 François Chénais at Villandry: lost illusions